 Pavilions are reserved Monday through Sundays April-October and must be reserved in advance.
 Reservations open each February.
 Pavilions are shared spaces when they are not reserved.
 Reservations have preference over general public use.
 Reservations can be made online or by visiting the Recreation and Parks main office.

-Pavilions available for reservation include:
+Available Pavilions: